-103-310.
+103-410.
 Location of Records and Reports.

-All records required by these rules, or necessary for the administration thereof, shall be kept, at the discretion of the utility, either within this State or in an accessible cloud-based or other electronic records retention system.
+All records required by these rules or necessary for the administration thereof, shall be kept, at the discretion of the utility, either within this State or in an accessible cloud-based or other electronic records retention system.
 These records shall be available for examination by the ORS or its authorized representatives at all reasonable hours.

 HISTORY: Amended by State Register Volume 32, Issue No. 5, eff May 23, 2008; SCSR 48-5 Doc.
-No. 5177, eff May 24, 2024.
+No. 5178, eff May 24, 2024.

-103-311.
+103-411.
 Retention of Records.

-Unless otherwise specified by the commission or by regulation, or commission Order governing specific activities, all records required by these Rules and Regulations shall be preserved for a minimum of two years.
+1. Retention Period.
+Unless otherwise specified by the commission or by regulations governing specified activities, all records required by these rules and regulations shall be preserved for two years.